 - Authors are free to format their submission the way they prefer.
 However, they are strongly encouraged to consider readability (a format approaching that of published articles significantly improves readability).
 As guidance, basic preprint templates (one or two columns) are provided here.
 LaTeX templates for bioRxiv, PaleorXiv, PeerJ Preprints, and many other styles are also available on Overleaf.

-- To facilitate comments and peer-review, we encourage authors to include line numbers in their submission, at least during the peer review process.
-Line numbers may be removed in the final recommended version.
+- To facilitate comments and peer-review, we encourage authors to include line numbers in their submission.

 - All figures and tables must be cited in the text and numbered by their order of appearance.

 - For each figure or table, provide a title and a legend (optional, but strongly recommended).

 - It is recommended to include figures and tables in the text, notably for the final version (in order to improve the reader’s experience).